danczw/Data-Structures/README.md

 * `conda activate datastruc`

-Create database (or use existing):
+Create database (or use existing in /resources):

+cd into /src

 * `python`